btf-org/flank-docs/docs/quickstarts/jupyter-fastapi.md

     ### Prerequisites
     - Python installed on your computer
+    - A ngrok account.
+If you don't have an ngrok account, [you can sign up here](https://dashboard.ngrok.com/get-started/your-authtoken).
-    - We'll walk through the basic Jupyter setup but for more information on setting up notebooks, [read here](https://jupyter.org/install).
+    - We'll walk through the basic Jupyter setup but for more information on setting up and running notebooks, [read here](https://jupyter.org/install).

+    ### 1. Download the notebook.

+    We'll be using [this notebook](https://flank-quickstart-public.s3.us-west-2.amazonaws.com/flank-quickstart.ipynb) for our quickstart.
+You can download it [here](https://flank-quickstart-public.s3.us-west-2.amazonaws.com/flank-quickstart.ipynb).

+    ### 2. Setup Jupyter and your venv

+    In your terminal, set up a python virtual env.

-    ### 1. Setup Jupyter, your venv, and install required libraries
+    ### 3. Running your notebook: install required libraries

     In your Jupyter notebook, install the following libraries: